Skip to content

 sum_resp_time = SUM(r_resp_time)

-avg_per_second = SUM(r_request_count) / <query time range>
+avg_per_second = SUM(r_request_count) / <query time range in seconds>

 avg_resp_time = SUM(r_resp_time) / SUM(r_request_count)

-p50: Create an array [(r_resp_time1/r_request_count1)...{repeat r_request_count1 times}, (r_resp_time2/r_request_count2)...{repeat r_request_count2 times}, (r_resp_time3/r_request_count3)...{repeat r_request_count3 times}, ...], sort the array and take the index SUM(r_request_count)*0.5
+p50: Generate an array [(r_resp_time1/r_request_count1)...{repeat r_request_count1 times}, (r_resp_time2/r_request_count2)...{repeat r_request_count2 times}, (r_resp_time3/r_request_count3)...{repeat r_request_count3 times}, ...], sort the array, and take the element at index SUM(r_request_count)*0.5

 TM::`*`:(r_service, sum(r_request_count) / (1737099000000 - 1737093600000) * 1000 as QPS){ (source="service_list_1h" and date >= 1737093600000 and date < 1737097200000) or (source="service_list_1m" and date >= 1737097200000 and date <= 1737099000000) } by r_service

-Definition of Service Topology Data Source
+Service Topology Data Source Definitions

-The TSM index space mainly stores service call topology relationship data, pre-aggregating the data at the minute level.
-For example, to query all service call relationships within a 15-minute range from 2024-03-19 15:00:00 to 2024-03-19 15:15:00, you can use DQL:
+The TSM index space primarily stores data on the calling relationships between services, pre-aggregated at a minute granularity.
+For example, to query all service call relationships for a 15-minute period from 2024-03-19 15:00:00 to 2024-03-19 15:15:00, you can use the DQL:

 TSM::`*`:(){} [1710831600000:1710832500000]